swarrington1/swarrington1.github.io/_pages/cv.md

 Awards
 ======
+* ISMRM Summa Cum Laude abstract merit (abstract in the top 5% for category)
 * MRC IMPACT DTP Transition Funding.
 6 months of funding to transition from PhD student to post-doctoral researcher.
 Feb 2021
 * First Place Poster Prize for the MRC IMPACT DTP Student Symposium poster competition.
 October 2019
 * UoN Graduate School Flexible Funding, supporting the visit to Anticevic Lab, starting a collaborative project on exploring the stability of multivariate statistical methods.
 March-May 2019